sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 The client id is the id of the Azure Powershell application that has delegated permissions to perform what the script is meant to do.

 The resource defines where the access token will be valid.
-In this case,  the token will be used to access Microsoft Graph API
+In this case,  the token will be used to access Microsoft Graph API.

 Running the above script will start a new sign-in process and the output will contain a user_code and device_code.
 Now, open a browser where your AzureAD user is either already logged on or can log on to Azure.
 In this browser, navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin)